Greenlaw Hall 226, CB #3520

 AMST 850: Digital Humanities Practicum

-HIST 128: US History since 1865 (Warren Correctional Institute and Johnston Correctional Institute)
+HIST 128: US History since 1865 (Warren Correctional Institution, Johnston Correctional Institution)